SoundScapeRenderer/ssr/mex/README.md

     make matlab

+By default, all available renderers are compiled, specific renderers can be selected with the variable MEXFILES, e.g.

+    make octave MEXFILES="ssr_binaural ssr_wfs"

 Matlab comes with a very old default GCC, so you may have to create a symbolic link in `$MATLAB_DIR/sys/os/glnxa64/` pointing to `/usr/lib/x86_64-linux-gnu/libstdc++.so.6` (or similar).